Best TSA Approved Gun Cases & Travel Requirements

 - Hard side container with a combination or key lock

 - Firearm parts, including magazines, clips, bolts and firing pins, are prohibited in carry-on baggage, but may be transported in checked baggage.

 - You must declare your firearm when you check your bag

 So you need a hard side handgun or rifle case, that will accommodate a key or combination lock.
 Pretty simple.
 Now, because we all know how much investment we have in guns, we might also add the following specifications to actually help further protect your guns:

 • Ample foam padded interior

 • Template cutouts in foam if possible or available to hold weapon securely (you can do this yourself quite easily BTW).

 Take for example the Pelican 1170 handgun case.
 This case is the perfect example of functionality and form, and a 5-star rated item.
 It combines both watertight design with high impact polymer materials, and features foam inserts for handgun protection.
 It also has an amazing auto-pressurization valve to release air pressure as needed.

-IMPORTANT NOTE: if you are traveling soon, or travel frequently with family members to areas you are unfamiliar with, then reading this article on real self defense techniques is a must.
-Full of top tips on how to protect yourself.
-Plus, the #1 move you can use to escape any dangerous situation!
+IMPORTANT NOTE: if you are traveling soon, or travel frequently with family members to areas you are unfamiliar with, then check out these personal defense items for every day use.

 Now, one issue we know that can be a pain is actually finding a good selection of cases.
 Most gun shops or retailers only carry a limited number of cases, or, they carry cheaper soft sided cases which sell more frequently.
 Today it’s probably best to buy online from someone with deep inventory, such as Amazon.
 There you will find a vast selection and you can narrow your search to find the best TSA approved gun cases for yourself.